 If You Have Hit Your Head, Have it Checked Out

 The bottom line is, the effects of a TBI can be profound and have a significant effect on the life of the victim and their loved ones.
 Even with a mild TBI, the negative consequences to the victim’s life can be dramatic and life-altering.
 For many accident victims who have suffered a severe TBI, long-term rehabilitation is often necessary, as a way to maximize function and independence and the negative effects may, in fact, be permanent.
 Any significant change in brain function can have a dramatic impact on the victim and their family, including their ability to do their job, as well as social and community interactions.

 A traumatic brain injury can be life-altering and it can have a major effect on every aspect of your life and the lives of all loved ones.
 It’s not something to ignore.
-If you have been in a serious car accident, see a doctor and make sure your brain is healthy and working well.
+If you have been in a serious car accident in San Antonio, see a doctor and make sure your brain is healthy and working well.